 What is wireless LAN, and what is the difference between wireless LAN and wifi?

-Wireless LANs (WLANs) is the latest in terms of technology when it comes to networking.
+Wireless LANs (WLANs) are the latest technology in networking.
 They use radio waves instead of wires to connect devices, which means they can cover a wider area and provide a faster connection.
-In this blog article, we will explore wireless LAN and the different available types.
-We will also discuss the benefits and drawbacks of each type and give you an idea of which one might be best for your needs.
+In this blog article, we will explore wireless LANs and the different types available.
+We will also discuss the benefits and drawbacks of each type and give you an idea of which might be best for your needs.

 WLAN is a technology that uses radio waves to connect devices such as laptops, phones, and other devices in a local area network.
 The term “wireless” refers to the fact that these networks don’t use cables to connect devices.